Table of Contents

 Historical Significance, Lore, and Other Symbolic Meanings

 Aside from being one of the precious stones mentioned in the Bible, ruby holds a remarkably rich historic significance.

-Without an advanced grading technology, it was possible that the ruby assigned for each caste might or might not be a ruby, especially with the confusion between the genuine ruby and red spinel.
+Without an advanced grading technology, the ruby assigned for each caste might or might not be a ruby, especially with the confusion between the genuine ruby and red spinel.

 Overall, while beliefs may vary, ruby has always been known in many cultures to be a symbol of passion, power, and protection.
-With its unsurpassed vibrancy, ruby is said to stimulate the heart, stirs the blood, and promotes self-confidence, motivation, and determination.
+With its unsurpassed vibrancy, ruby is said to stimulate the heart, stir the blood, and promote self-confidence, motivation, and determination.